fhalab/SSMuLA/README.md

 ## About

-Code base for Site Saturation Mutagenesis Landscape Analysis
+* Code base termed "Site Saturation Mutagenesis Landscape Analysis (SSMuLA)" for paper titled "Evaluation of Machine Learning-Assisted Directed Evolution Across Diverse Combinatorial Landscapes"
+* Data and results can be found at [Zenodo](10.5281/zenodo.13910506)

 ### Datasets
 * The `data` folder is structured based on the landscape name, for each:
-    - `fasta`: the fasta file for the parent
+    - `.fasta`: the fasta file for the parent
+    - `.pdb`: the pdb file for the parent
+    - `.model`: the EVmutation model file
-    - `fitness_landscape`: the csv file for the mutants and fitness values
+    - `fitness_landscape`: the folder containing csv files for the mutants and fitness values from the original sources
-    - `processed`: processed fitness file
+    - `scale2max`: the folder containing processed fitness csv files returned from the `process_all` function in the `SSMuLA.fitness_process_vis` module

 #### Three systems
 ##### DHFR